redis/redis-doc/commands/config-set.md

 [hgcarr22rc]: http://github.com/redis/redis/raw/unstable/redis.conf

+Note that you should look at the redis.conf file relevant to the version you're working with as configuration options might change between versions.
+The link above is to the latest development version.

 It is possible to switch persistence from RDB snapshotting to append-only file (and the other way around) using the `CONFIG SET` command.
 For more information about how to do that please check the [persistence